jwill2385/jwill2385.github.io/_posts/2025-07-27-teaching-prompt-engineering.md

 ---
 layout: post
-title: "Teaching the Art of Prompting - A Deep Dive into Prompt Engineering"
+title: "The Art of Prompting - A Deep Dive into Prompt Engineering"
 date: 2025-07-27 10:00:00
 description: "Reflections on teaching a comprehensive workshop on prompt engineering, covering techniques, best practices, and hands-on learning experiences."
 tags: AI prompt-engineering teaching education machine-learning